 There’s another kid on the senolytics block: quercetin.

 Fisetin on its own, it turns out, has limited absorption capability.
 That means it needs coupling with something else, to make it more bioavailable.

 That “something” is quercetin, a powerful antioxidant in its own right!
 In fact, taken at the right dose, quercetin is an all-round good guy, with powerful anti-oxidant, anti-inflammatory and anti-Alzheimer’s properties.
 It can also help reduce blood pressure and mitigate allergic reactions.

 Quercetin, named after the Latin word for oak (quercus), is a plant flavonol from the flavonoid group of polyphenols.
-It is found in many fruits, vegetables, leaves, seeds, and grains; capers, red onions, and kale are common foods containing appreciable amounts of it.

 Test tube studies show that quercetin prevents damage from LDL cholesterol, and population studies show that people who eat diets high in flavonoids have lower cholesterol.
 One study found that people who took quercetin and an alcohol-free red wine extract (which contains quercetin) had less damage from LDL cholesterol.